Our "7Night Standers" are the wonderful actors, directors and playwrights who have participated in at least seven One Night Stand performances.

 Scott Hasbrouck’s first role with One Night Stand was the title character of “Hamlet: Beach Patrol” in our Of Beaches and Blankets evening.
 Since then, he’s been featured in Dysfunctional Family Theater, One Night Stand in Wonderland, Voices for Change, Animal Kingdom, and other ONS shows, often in a villainous or despicable role.
 (That’s acting!)
 Scott teaches theater at George Washington High School in Denver and has worked professionally as an actor, director, stage manager, lighting designer, set designer, sound designer … you name it, he’s done it!
 He was manager and technical director at the Denver Victorian Playhouse for five years and counts the Denver Center for the Performing Arts, Ascot Dinner Theatre, and the Changing Scene among his work haunts.
 Thank you, Scott, for being part of One Night Stand Theater!

 Joi Hiatt first appeared with One Night Stand Theater in the 2017 production of Trains and Planes and quickly became an ONS favorite, appearing in One Night Stand in Heaven and Hell, One Night Stand Around the World, Star-Crossed Lovers, and more.
-She is a theatrical, film, and commercial actor and model who graduated from the University of Colorado and has appeared in numerous plays and local films.
+She is a theatrical, film, and commercial actor and director who graduated from the University of Colorado and has appeared in numerous plays and local films.
 Notable roles include Blanche Dubois in A Streetcar Named Desire, Queen Gertrude in Hamlet, Bottom in A Midsummer’s Night Dream, and Sherlock Holmes in The Hound of the Baskervilles, as well as roles in Pride and Prejudice, Miracle on 34th Street, and Rodgers and Hammerstein’s Cinderella.
 Joi has appeared with or served on the board of Su Teatro, the PACE Center, the Athena Project, Arts in the Open, Vintage Theatre, and Zounds!
 Theater Co.
 We are always thrilled when she is able to join us onstage; thank you, Joi, for being part of One Night Stand Theater!

 Kristin Honiotes has appeared both onstage and behind the scenes at ONS.
 She portrayed the mysterious horse-girl in In a Faraway Land, had an awkward first date in a deserted dentist office in The Curtain Rises, and danced in “Snow Dance” in our Mark Ogle playwright evening.
 She has directed plays for our ONS shows about war, space aliens, and the Garden of Eden.
 In 2015 she did double duty in Voices for Change as director (“Imperfections” and “How Does It Feel to Be a Problem”) and actor (“Holy Martyr”).
 She is the managing director for The Wit Theatre Company in Denver, has acted in shows like Rent and Joseph and the Amazing Technicolor Dreamcoat, manages Denver’s Crossroads Theater, and fronts the Denver band Wolfgirl.
 Thank you, Kristin, for all your contributions to ONS!